copperwater/xNetHack/doc/xnh-changelog-8.0.md

   and/or wielding a weapon.
 - New option in the terrain menu to show spaces on the current map that you have visited.
+- Paranoid "throw" option is expanded to cover throwing weapons and weapon-tools not designed to be thrown (in addition to the existing check for throwing ammo without the proper launcher), such as throwing a sword, club, or polearm.
+If you have the option turned off or choose to throw it anyway, a message announces that you "clumsily" throw it.

 ### Architectural changes